 Next: This top-shelf liquor is anything but.

-Eight New Jersey TGI Friday’s locations received $500,000 fines for serving customers alcoholic beverages with lower-shelf alcohol than they’d ordered.
+What happened: Eight New Jersey TGI Friday’s locations received $500,000 fines for serving customers beverages with lower-shelf alcohol than they ordered.
 Investigators visited 63 establishments in New Jersey, including the TGI Friday’s locations.
 They asked for their drinks “neat,” without rocks or any mixer.

-Instead of drinking the liquor, the detectives with Alcohol Beverage Control tested 150 samples with a true spirit authenticator to make sure they received the liquor they ordered.
+Instead of drinking the liquor, the detectives with Alcohol Beverage Control tested 150 samples with a true spirit authenticator to make sure they received the right liquor.
 “At a very fundamental level, this is a very wrong practice,” said Michael Halfacre, director of the New Jersey Division of Alcoholic Beverage Control.

-Next: This takes “finger food” to the next level.
+Next: Taking “finger food” to the next level

-When a Taco Bell drive-through confused a Florida couple’s order, the employee gave them an order of cheesy nachos as a replacement.
-As the couple began their meal, the woman discovered a full acrylic nail buried in the ingredients.
+What happened: When a Taco Bell drive-through confused a couple’s order, the employee gave them an order of cheesy nachos as a replacement.
+As the couple ate, the woman discovered a full acrylic nail buried in the ingredients.

 After becoming physically ill at the sight, according to AOL, they complained to the manager, who gave them the wrong number to Taco Bell’s corporate office.
 Once they got in touch with corporate, they refused the $40 gift card the company offered them, vowing to never eat there again.

 Next: Fast food is unhealthy enough without this illegal activity.